sybrew/The-SEO-Framework-Extension-Manager/readme.txt

 = Does my website support this plugin? =
 If it doesn't, it will tell you why.
 Otherwise, you're good to go!
 All known issues are correctly labeled with an identification number.
-If you were to get an activation error, either open a support ticket [here](https://wordpress.org/support/plugin/the-seo-framework-extension-manager) or contact your host and ask them to upgrade PHP to a stable and secure version.
+If you were to get a plugin activation error, either open a support ticket [here](https://wordpress.org/support/plugin/the-seo-framework-extension-manager) or contact your host and ask them to upgrade PHP to a stable and secure version.

 = The layout of the plugin pages just doesn't look right, why? = This plugin has been tested against many browsers with the help of [BrowserStack](https://www.browserstack.com/), we support the latest and most popular browsers, even Internet Explorer!